12 Healthy Meal Ideas for Camping

 - and 1/4 tsp ground ginger.

 Pour the marinade over the chicken and peppers in the Ziploc bag, zip it closed, shake to coat, and place in a cooler until ready to cook.
-You can even freeze these ahead of time, so they’ll last in the cooler longer.
+You can even freeze these beforehand, so they’ll last longer in the cooler.

 When you’re ready to grill the kabobs, remove them from the bag and discard any leftover marinade.
 Grill for 4-5 minutes on each side until thoroughly cooked chicken.